jekrch/chord-buildr/README.md

 To run Chord Buildr locally:

-1. Clone the repository
-2. Install dependencies with `npm install`
+1. Install dependencies with `npm install`
-3. Start the development server with `npm run start`
+2. Start the development server with `npm run start`

 ## License